ome/ome-contributing/docs/testing_scenarios/ShareSecurityTesting.rst

 **To test in**: Web, CLI

 **Purpose of the test** is to check that you cannot bypass security on the server as a member of a share.
 The rationale for the test: A member of a single private group which has no data on their own should not be able to retrieve any data (of other users) on the server, even if the user is a member of a Share.
 The Share for the purposes of this test contains no images.
-See also github issue https://github.com/openmicroscopy/omero_private/issues/2.

 #.
 Login to web as an admin.
 Create a brand new user (non-admin, non-group owner, username:"test_share_owner") in a private group.
 This user should have no data.